 We are continuing to fundraise for The Tung Auditorium to help provide more opportunities for our students, whether it’s to help them realise their dreams of composing and performing in this world-class concert hall or to gain valuable experience of working in the music industry.

-You can be part of the future of The Tung Auditorium and the Yoko Ono Lennon Centre.
-Visit our fundraising page to find out more.
+To discuss how you can be part of the future of The Tung Auditorium and the Yoko Ono Lennon Centre, please contact us via [email protected].